humdrum-tools/humdrum-notation-plugin/options/resize/index.md

 {% include_relative toggle-example.txt %}

-Each time the music is clicked on, it is retypeset for the space it has available.
+Each time the music is clicked on, it is re-typeset for the space it has available.
 Also notice in the HTML content below for this example, the music is displayed in two sizes: at `scale:20` when it is in the paragraph, and at `scale:35` when it is displayed with a full-window width.